benc-uk/kube-workshop/readme.md

 # Kubernetes Developer Workshop

 This is a hands-on, technical workshop intended to get comfortable working with Kubernetes and deploying & configuring applications.
 It should hopefully take roughly 5~6 hours.
-This workshop is intended partial as a companion to this [Kubernetes Technical Primer](https://github.com/benc-uk/kube-primer) which can be read or used to get an initial grounding on the concepts.
+This workshop is intended partialy as a companion to this [Kubernetes Technical Primer](https://github.com/benc-uk/kube-primer) which can be read through, referenced or used to get an initial grounding on the concepts.

 This workshop is very much designed for software engineers & developers with little or zero Kubernetes experience, but wish to get hands on and learn how to deploy and manage applications.
 It is not focused on the adminstration, network configuration & day-2 operations of Kubernetes itself, so some aspects may not be relevant to dedicated platform/infrastructure engineers.